shriprem/GotoLineCol-NPP-PythonScript/README.md

 # GotoLineCol-NPP-PythonScript
-_A PythonScript implementation to navigate to desired line and column position in Notepad++ files_
+_A Python Script implementation to navigate to desired line and column position in Notepad++ files_

 ### Utility
 1. Moves the cursor position to the specified line and column for a file in Notepad++.
 Especially useful for inspecting data files in fixed-width record formats.